 See your eye doctor if dry eyes and allergies are overwhelming

 At the end of the day, changing your diet, eating healthier, and deep cleaning your house may only do so much.
 If you find that you’ve tried the above tips and they aren’t helping enough, it’s time to see your eye doctor.

 An eye care professional can help you come up with a treatment plan, especially if you have dry eye syndrome.
 For many patients with dry eye syndrome, it can take a combination of medications and lifestyle changes before their symptoms improve.

 If you experience any vision changes or your eyes are bothering you, be sure to let your eye doctor know.
 The only way they can help you is if they know everything that is going on with your eyes.

 Also, be sure to mention if you think you may have allergies.
 Some medications like antihistamines or prescription eye drops with preservatives in them can dry out eyes more.

 Starting an open and honest dialogue with your eye doctor is your best plan for getting through allergy season with as little discomfort as possible!

 Looking for an eye doctor that can help you manage your dry eye symptoms this allergy season?
-Schedule an appointment at See Clearly Vision in Rockville, Arlington, or Tysons Corner!
+Schedule an appointment at See Clearly Vision in Arlington or Tysons Corner!